Optimal Age over Erasure Channels: Optimal Age with Different Source Channel alphabets

-In this section we use the following notation: \begin{itemize} \item $Y_j=t'_j-t'_{j-1}$ is the interdeparture time between the $j^{th}$ and ${j-1}^{th}$ successfully received updates. \item $T_j$ is the number of channel uses between the decoding instant of the $j^{th}$ successful packet and its generation time $t_j$. \item $R(\tau)=\max\left\{n:t'_{n}\leq\tau\right\}$ is the number of successfully received updates in the interval $[0,\tau]$. \item For a given packet $i$ (not necessarily successful), $B_i$ is the number of channel uses (or sent coded symbols) in order to receive exactly $k$ linearly independent equations (coded symbols).
-Thus, a packet $i$ is correctly decoded if $B_i\leq n$ for a fixed $n\geq k$. \end{itemize} Since the channel is memoryless and the different codes used in the scheme $\mathcal{C}$ are generated independently and in the same fashion, then the process $(B_i)_{i\geq 1}$ is i.i.d with a distribution identical to the random variable $B$.
+In this section we use the following notation: \begin{itemize} \item $Y_j=t'_j-t'_{j-1}$ is the interdeparture time between the ${(j-1)}^{th}$ and $j^{th}$ successfully received updates. \item $T_j$ is the number of channel uses between the decoding instant of the $j^{th}$ successful packet and its generation time $t_j$. \item $R(\tau)=\max\left\{j:t'_{j}\leq\tau\right\}$ is the number of successfully received updates in the interval $[0,\tau]$. \item {Let $\mathbf{u}^{(l)}\in\mathbb{F}_q^k$ be the $l^{th}$ transmitted packet (not necessarily successful).
+Imagine that we generate infinitely many vectors $(\mathbf{g}_{i}^{(l)})_{i\geq 1}$ independently and uniformly in $\mathbb{F}_q^k\setminus\{0\}$.
+Imagine also that we transmit the coded symbol $z_i^{(l)}=(\mathbf{u}^{(l)})^T\mathbf{g}_{i}^{(l)}$ over a $q$EC($\epsilon$) channel to a virtual monitor for every $i\geq 1$.
+In reality, we only transmit $z_1^{(l)},\ldots,z_n^{(l)}$ to the real monitor.
+In other words, the first $n$ symbols are really transmitted and the rest are virtually transmitted.
+Let $B_l$ be the number of channel uses (or sent coded symbols) in order for the virtual monitor to receive exactly $k$ linearly independent equations (coded symbols).
+The $l^{th}$ packet is correctly decoded at the real monitor if and only if $B_l\leq n$.} \end{itemize} Since the channel is memoryless and the different codes used in the scheme $\mathcal{C}$ are generated independently and in the same fashion, then the process {$(B_l)_{l\geq 1}$} is i.i.d with a distribution identical to the random variable $B$ {that we describe in the following subsection}.